What is Multiple Myeloma?

-Multiple myeloma is a type of cancer of the plasma cell.
+Multiple Myeloma is a type of cancer of the plasma cells.

 Cancer, to put it in simple terms, is the uncontrolled division of cells.

 Lymphocytes are one of the main cells that maintain the body’s immunity.
 These lymphocytes have B-cells and T-cells which are all part of the body’s defense mechanism.
 When B cells are activated, they get converted to plasma cells.